PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/Conversion to PDF Notes.md

 The _Python for MATLAB Programmers_ article was first written as an MS Word doc.
 Early in 2019, however, we decided that we'd outgrown that format and wanted something web-based.
-Andrew recommended that we move to MarkDown on GitHub.
+Andrew recommended that we move to Markdown on GitHub.
 It's been a good choice.

-The original conversion of Word to MarkDown was handled by Andrew.
-Over the course of months, Mike then cleaned up the MarkDown (the conversion was not perfect) and began exploring ways to convert to HTML and/or PDF.
+The original conversion of Word to Markdown was handled by Andrew.
+Over the course of months, Mike then cleaned up the Markdown (the conversion was not perfect) and began exploring ways to convert to HTML and/or PDF.

 Pandoc was the obvious choice for the latter two conversions.
 Mike attempted but failed to get this to work well.
 There were a few issues.
 First, our .md files employ a lot of unordered lists, with code blocks mixed in.
 Pandoc struggled to get our indentation working correctly.
-I found that I could alter the MarkDown, adding enough indentation to get the export correct, but that made something of a mess of our .md files.
+I found that I could alter the Markdown, adding enough indentation to get the export correct, but that made something of a mess of our .md files.

 Second, Pandoc dropped the format of our hyperlinks; the links themselves